Susan TomlinsonIntegrative psychotherapist

 A lower fee may be negotiable for those on lower incomes or who are unemployed.

 Payment is by either bank transfer, or cash.

 The Centre for Counselling and Psychotherapy Education, where I trained, is a centre for integrative and transpersonal training and is a registered organisation of the United Kingdom Council of Psychotherapy (UKCP).

-I am an accredited CCPE psychotherapist and a registered member of both the British Association for Counselling and Psychotherapy (MBACP) and the UK Centre for Psychotherapy (UKCP).
+I am an accredited CCPE psychotherapist and a registered member of the UK Centre for Psychotherapy (UKCP).
 And abide by their Ethical Framework for Good Practice in Counselling and Psychotherapy and am subject to their Professional Conduct procedure.

 I've previously worked at The Maudsley Hospital The Tree of Life programme; the Cardinal Hume, a homeless charity in Pimlico; Freshstart, a counselling and psychotherapy service at the CCPE in Little Venice; The Caravan, a drop-in counselling service in Piccadilly, and Trinity Hospice in Clapham.
 I did my psychiatric placement at The Maudsley Hospital, in Camberwell, London.